 Description

 These healthy chestnut flour pancakes are so light, fluffy and delicious!
-Super easy and quick to make, perfect for a sweet breakfast or brunch!
+Super easy and quick to make, perfect for a sweet breakfast, brunch or sweet snack!
 Enjoy them with a dollop of coconut yogurt and some berries on top.
-Gluten-free & dairy-free.
+Naturally gluten-free & dairy-free.

 Ingredients